 Deep Rock Galactic is a cult-favorite PC co-op game where teams of up to four players dive into perilous caverns in search of precious minerals while battling hordes of alien bugs along the way.
-The excellently atmospheric game has been subject to requests for VR support ever since launching in Early Access back in 2018.
-A major update to the game recently took the first step toward making that wish a reality by opening the door for VR modders to experiment.
+And now the game is soon to see the first release of a mod that makes DRG fully playable in VR.

 While there’s still plenty of work to do before the mod is ready for prime time, modders have also showed that things are working well enough to play through a complete mission (albeit not with motion controls or any comfort adjustments).

 Even after fully functional motion controls are added, there will still be a lot of work to do to get the game’s informational UI and interactive UI into VR, followed by some reasonable accommodations for VR comfort.